SimonDosda/SimonDosda.github.io/_drafts/2021-06-25-blog-github-pages-5-comment.markdown

 What we do here is looping over the page comments sorted by date.
 The first line with the `where_expression` filter is required to get the comment values.

-For each comment we display the `name`, `date` and `message` with the `strip_html` filter to secure the message and`markdownify` filter to render markdown.
+For each comment, we display the `name`, `date` and `message` with the `strip_html` filter to secure the message and `markdownify` filter to render markdown.

 ## Adding the comments block

-We now have everything we need for our basic comments feature.
+We now have everything we need for our simple comments feature.

 Let's add another file in our `_include` folder named `comments.html` that will wrap together our two comments snippets: posting a new comment and displaying receipt comments.